UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **rights_statement**: (OPTIONAL) This field is REQUIRED when the value for license is "Unknown."
 Known copyright status of the digital object.
 If used this field MUST be the canonical URL for a [RightsStatements.org](https://rightsstatements.org).
 Examples:
 * https://rightsstatements.org/page/InC-EDU/1.0/

 **manfest_label**: (OPTIONAL) A descriptive string used for the label field for IIIF manifests when a `title` is not present.
+This field is REQUIRED when title is not present.
 In practice, this is the title and date derived from the archival object in ArchivesSpace.
+While its not great practice to duplicate description here, this is necessary as IIIF manifest require a descriptive label.

 **behavior**: (OPTIONAL) Sets the [IIIF behavior](https://iiif.io/api/cookbook/recipe/0011-book-3-behavior/) at the object level.
 If this is not present, it will default to `individuals`.
 Options:
 * unordered